How to Extract Structured Data from PDFs with Claude 3.5 Sonnet

 structured_data_list = [extract_structured_data(page) for page in cleaned_pages]

-Finally, we convert the extracted structured data into a pandas DataFrame for easier manipulation and analysis.
+Finally, we transform the extracted data into a format suitable for analysis:

 def to_dataframe(data):

-# Assuming each item in `data` is a dictionary representing a row
+Assumes each item is a dictionary representing a row.

 df = pd.DataFrame(data)